nine7nine/FSThost-pkgbuild/README.md

 expires, the scheduler puts the thread at the tail/end of the runnable list, This allows other RR threads of the same priority to run -- which results in RR threads having more even/equal CPU time...
 So I'm trying to better emulate the scheduling/thread behaviour of Windows, to some extent. -- while ensuring our RT threads are serviced more evenly.

-I think this is likely important, espcially when running lots of VSTs; as separate processes and/or with big phat mult-threaded, DSP heavy plugins like Kontakt (which is a plugin i use/do daily, along with many NI plugins).
+I think it's important, espcially when running lots of VSTs; as separate processes and/or with big phat mult-threaded, DSP heavy plugins like Kontakt (which is a plugin i use/do daily, along with many NI plugins).

  - SCHED_RR also has a tunable; /proc/sys/kernel/sched_rr_timeslice_ms

 by default, sched_rr_timeslice_ms = 100 (on my 1000hz kernel).
-I haven't played with the timeslice too much, but it's possible there might be some benefit to tuning the timeslice for RR.
+I haven't played with the timeslice too much, but it's possible there might be some benefit to tuning the timeslice/quantum.

 NOTE: Jack related threads (from a VST) are still SCHED_FIFO. changing the WINE_RT_POLICY, only affects Wine's internal RT threads and our apps/VST's RT threads. -- just in case that isn't obvious.